 The sixth BSBI New Year Plant Hunt ran from 1st to 4th January 2017.
-Records are now being processed and a preliminary analysis will be published later this month.
+Records have been verified and a preliminary analysis of the results has been published.
 Thank you to everybody who contributed: with your help, we are building up a clearer picture of which wild or naturalised plants are in bloom at New Year across Britain & Ireland.

 Did you like the New Year Plant Hunt app or did you have problems with it?

 Please help us improve the app for next year and have your say about BSBI developing apps for recording wild flowers: click here to give us your feedback.

 The rules are simple to try to keep data comparable between different areas and over different years: